 For they have intended evil against Thee, they have devised counsels which they shall not be able to establish.

-For thou shalt make them turn their backs; among thy remnant thou shalt make ready their countenance.
+For thou shalt put them to flight; thou shalt make them to face thy remnant.

-Be exalted, O Lord, in thine own strength; we will sing and praise thy power.
+Be exalted, O Lord, in thy strength; we will sing and praise thy power.

 Glory.
 Both now.
 Alleluia.